Rayanworkout/Minimalist-CI-System/README.md

 ## Environment Variables
 Now you need to rename `.env.example` to `.env` and put inside the required environment variables.

-`FLASK_SECRET_KEY` can be arbitrary, juste make sure to choose a strong key.
+Your secret keys can be arbitrary, just make sure to choose a strong key.
 You can easily generate one with a python shell:

 ```bash
 >>> import secrets
 >>> print(secrets.token_hex(24))
 ```
 The `GITHUB_WEBHOOK_SECRET` must be created and used on all the projects you wish to monitor.

-You can create it the same way you created the `FLASK_SECRET_KEY`, just make sure to keep the same for all your webhooks.

 ```bash
 mv .env.example .env